LibCompanion/Companion/README.md

 ## License

 ```
-This program is an image recognition library written with OpenCV.
+This program is an object recognition framework written with OpenCV.
-Copyright (C) 2016-2018 Andreas Sekulski
+Copyright (C) 2016-2018 Andreas Sekulski, Dimitri Kotlovsky

 This program is free software: you can redistribute it and/or modify
 it under the terms of the GNU General Public License as published by